Sitecore/Sitecore.Demo.Platform/docs/Usage.md

      - Publish the master database to the web database using Sitecore Publishing Service.
      - Warmup CM and CD pages for a fast first load.
      - Deploy Sitecore marketing definitions.
-     - Rebuild Sitecore and SXA indices.
+     - Rebuild Sitecore and SXA indexes.
      - Generate analytics data using Sitecore Experience Generator.
    - Loading the Sitecore instance before the completion of the init container may cause:
      - Marketing Automation plans may not work as Sitecore marketing definitions are not deployed.
-     - Some Content Editor features and other admin pages relying on search indices may not work.
+     - Some Content Editor features and other admin pages relying on search indexes may not work.
      - The search page and search based components may not work on the CD.
 5. Check the progress of the initialization by viewing the init container's logs:
    - `docker-compose logs -f init`